 - BytesFlushed- It denotes the number of flushed bytes since server restart

-There are many other metrics which are taken into consideration for knowing the performance of the tables in the database
+Many other metrics are considered for knowing the performance of the tables in the database.

 Collecting Cassandra metrics is generally done with

 - Integrations of JMX/Metrics